-4.1 Pre-flash admission to KLog
+5.1 Pre-flash Admission to KLog

-Like previous flash caches, Kangaroo may not admit all objects evicted from the DRAM cache [16, 29, 30, 35-37].
+Like previous flash caches, Kangaroo may not admit all objects evicted from the DRAM cache [16, 28, 29, 34-36].
 It has a pre-flash admission policy that can be configured to randomly admit objects to KLog with probability p, decreasing Kangaroo's write rate proportionally without additional DRAM overhead.
 Compared to prior designs, Kangaroo can afford to admit a larger fraction of objects to flash than prior flash caches due to its low ALWA; in fact, except at very low write budgets, Kangaroo admits almost all objects to KLog.

-4.2 KLog
+5.2 KLog

-KLog's role is to minimize the flash cache's alwa without requiring much DRAM.
-To accomplish this, it must support three main operations: Lookup, Insert, and Enumerate-Set.
-Enumerate-Set allows KLog to find all objects mapping to the same set in KSet.
-Lookup and Insert operate similarly to a conventional log-structured cache with an approximate index.
-However, the underlying data structure is designed so that Enumerate-Set is efficient and has few false positives.
+KLog's role is to minimize the flash cache's ALWA without requiring much DRAM.
+To accomplish this, it must support three main operations: LOOKUP, INSERT, and ENUMERATE-SET.
+ENUMERATE-SET allows KLog to find all objects mapping to the same set in KSet.
+LOOKUP and INSERT operate similarly to a conventional log-structured cache with an approximate index.
+However, the underlying data structure is designed so that ENUMERATE-SET is efficient and has few false positives.

 Operation.
 Like other log-structured caches, KLog writes objects to a circular buffer on flash in large batches and tracks objects via an index kept in DRAM.
-To support Enumerate-Set efficiently, KLog's index is implemented as a hash table using separate chaining.
-Each index entry contains an offset to locate the object in the flash log, a tag (partial hash of the object's key), a next-pointer to the next entry in the chain (for collision resolution), eviction-policy metadata (described in Sec.
-4.4), and a valid bit.
+To support ENUMERATE-SET efficiently, KLog's index is implemented as a hash table using separate chaining.
+Each index entry contains an offset to locate the object in the flash log, a tag (partial hash of the object's key), a next-pointer to the next entry in the chain (for collision resolution), eviction-policy metadata (described in Section 5.4), and a valid bit.

-Lookup: To look up a key (Fig. 4a), 1 KLog determines which bucket it belongs to by computing the object's set in KSet.
-2 KLog traverses index entries in this bucket, ignoring invalid entries, until a tag matches a hash of the key.
+LOOKUP: To look up a key (Figure 8(a)), (1) KLog determines which bucket it belongs to by computing the object's set in KSet.
+(2) KLog traverses index entries in this bucket, ignoring invalid entries, until a tag matches a hash of the key.
 If there is no matching tag, KLog returns a miss.
-3 KLog reads the flash page at offset in the log.
+(3) KLog reads the flash page at offset in the log.
 After confirming a full key match, KLog returns the data and updates eviction-policy metadata.

-INSERT: To insert an object (Fig. 4b), 1 KLog creates an index entry, adds it to the bucket corresponding to the key's set in KSet, and appends the object to an in-DRAM buffer.
+INSERT: To insert an object (Figure 8(b)), 1 KLog creates an index entry, adds it to the bucket corresponding to the key's set in KSet, and appends the object to an in-DRAM buffer.
 The on-flash circular log is broken into many segments, one of which is buffered in DRAM at a time.
 2 Once the segment buffer is full, it is written to flash.

-Fig. 4.
+Fig. 8.
 Overview of KLog operations.